 B.F.
 Day filed the El Dorado plat (along Westlake Avenue just south of today’s Fremont Bridge) on June 22, 1889, just two weeks after the Seattle Fire.
 Perhaps B.F.
 Day saw, after platting El Dorado, that real estate sales were brisk and that he would be able to sell land even farther out from the city center, in the newly named suburb of Fremont, so he then filed another plat.
-Named in honor of his wife, Frances R. Day’s LaGrande plat was filed on July 15, 1889, located on the east side of Fremont Avenue from 39th to 42nd Streets.
+Named in honor of his wife, Frances R. Day’s LaGrande plat was filed on July 15, 1889, and was located on the east side of Fremont Avenue from 39th to 42nd Streets.
 I speculate that Day did not plat the land he owned east of Woodland Park Avenue at that time because he hoped to keep it as part of his estate or “farm.”

 Even without exact city directory listings, we can be reasonably certain where the Days lived in 1889, a large house on the east side of Woodland Park Avenue, north of 39th Street.
 On the King County Tax Assessment Roll of 1892, Day’s property was shown with “improvement value” of $3,500., an amount which would indicate a large house.
 Day also owned thirty acres of unimproved land to the east of Woodland Park Avenue, valued at $21,600.
 This land to the east of Woodland Park Avenue remained unplatted until 1901, when, with Seattle businessman John B. Agen as co-owner, it was platted as the LaGrande Extension.

 The B.F.
 Day School